 Hospital Stay

-As with most surgeries following the shoulder replacement, patients will stay in the hospital overnight.
+As with many surgeries, following the shoulder replacement, patients will generally need to stay in the hospital overnight.
 This stay is for initial observation in case of any complications, and pain medication is administered if needed.

 Heading Home

 At your pre-operative appointment, you should receive a shoulder immobilizer.
 When you go for surgery, you will take this with you to be properly placed on your surgical arm.
-You will be in the immobilizer for six weeks to ensure proper healing.
+Your CRO shoulder specialist will provide you with more specific guidelines for your particular case, but in general you can expect to be in your immobilizer for six weeks to ensure proper healing.

 Assistance

 With one arm in a sling, some people may need assistance with daily activities for the first couple of weeks following surgery.
-Having a support system and someone available to help you with normal daily activities is essential to proper healing.
+Having a support system and someone available to help you with normal daily activities will help to ensure that you heal properly.
 Depending on the patient, in about two weeks, most can handle daily needs independently.

 Physical Therapy